Women in Denmark: Violence against women

 The issues of violence against women and domestic violence are controversial; according to a 2014 study published by the European Union Agency for Fundamental Rights, Denmark had the highest prevalence rate of physical and sexual violence against women in Europe.
 Denmark has also received harsh criticism for inadequate laws in regard to sexual violence in a 2008 report produced by Amnesty International, which described Danish laws as "inconsistent with international human rights standards".
 This led to Denmark reforming its sexual offenses legislation in 2013.
 Denmark has also ratified the Convention on preventing and combating violence against women and domestic violence.

 A 2010 Eurobarometer poll on violence against women found that victim blaming attitudes used to be common in Denmark: 71% of Danes agreed with the assertion that the "provocative behaviour of women" was a cause of violence against women, well above the 52% European average.
 According to the 2016 report, 13% of respondents agree that sexual intercourse without consent can be justified in certain situations.
 A 2019 poll found that the vast majority of Danes are aware of the seriousness of domestic abuse, with more than 86% of respondents rating multiple forms of violence against women as "very serious".

 The GREVIO Evaluation Report of the Convention on preventing and combating violence against women and domestic violence, to which Denmark is a party, expressed concern about the lenient punishments given to perpetrators of violence against women, stating that (page 68, paragraph 38): "Moreover, GREVIO encourages the Danish authorities to ensure understanding among the Danish judiciary that lenient sentences in domestic violence cases and other forms of violence against women do not serve the principle of ensuring justice for victims and ending impunity of perpetrators (paragraph 182)."

 Notable Danish women

 Suffrage and politics

 Line luplau seen in the foreground on her daughter Marie Luplau's large group portrait painting From the Early Days of the Fight for Women's Suffrage (1897).

 Among notable female Danes was Matilde Bajer, who – together with her husband Fredrik Bajer – founded the Danish Women's Society in 1871, one of the oldest women's rights organizations in the world.
-Another notable Danish woman was Lise Nørgaard (b.
-1917), a Danish author and journalist during the 1930s and the 1940s.
+Another notable Danish woman was Lise Nørgaard (born 1917), a Danish author and journalist during the 1930s and the 1940s.
 She authored the autobiographical books such as the Kun en pige (1992) and De sendte en dame (1993).
 Another notable Danish woman was Line Luplau, who achieved national fame in 1887 when she supported the cause to grant women to vote during local elections.